anditv21/FinallyAtYourDoorCLI/README.md

 You can set a preference to have them delivered to your door, but it only works if you do it for each shipment individually.

+Furthermore, it is not really clear when and for how long the redirecting option is available. 🤷‍♂️

 ## Features

 - Automatic shipment redirection